Russell T Davies: Bob and Rose

 After successfully pitching the show to ITV, Red Productions joined Davies in casting the show and initially approached Jonathan Creek star Alan Davies to portray Bob.
 Although he was not gay, Davies accepted the role and spent several weeks researching first-hand Manchester's gay scene with series director Joe Wright.
 His only objection to the role was Bob being a fan of Manchester United F.C., the team Shindler had named Red Productions for, because of his prolific support of Arsenal F.C.
 The part of Rose was given to Lesley Sharp, her first leading role after her portrayal of secondary characters in past Red shows Playing the Field and Clocking Off, and Jessica Stevenson was cast as Holly by ITV Head of Drama Nick Elliott on the basis of her performance in the Channel 4 comedy Spaced.

-The series was filmed in the southern suburbs of Manchester between March and June 2001 and often used Davies' own home as a green room.
-The series was the only Red–Davies collaboration not to be scored by future Doctor Who composer Murray Gold; the soundtrack was a Martin Phipps composition inspired by Hans Zimmer's work on the 1993 film True Romance.
+The series was filmed in the southern suburbs of Manchester between March and June 2001 and often used Davies's own home as a green room.
+At the time, the series was the only Red–Davies collaboration not to be scored by future Doctor Who composer Murray Gold; the soundtrack was a Martin Phipps composition inspired by Hans Zimmer's work on the 1993 film True Romance.
 It aired on Monday nights in September and October 2001.
 Critically acclaimed, the series won two British Comedy Awards, and received a nomination at the British Academy Television Awards.
 However, the series had lower viewership than expected and was moved to a later timeslot for the final two episodes.
 Although the series was not as successful as he hoped, the show helped Davies rekindle his relationship with his mother shortly before her death, just after the transmission of the fourth episode, which he sees as "possibly the best thing [he has] ever written".